johnamac7/hb/docs/hb_summary.md

 ## hb summary

-Summarizes the Healthbot Installation
+Summarizes the Healthbot Installation.

 ### Synopsis

-Summarizes the Healthbot Installation
+Provides some high level information on the installation version, Provisioned Devices and Device Groups.

 ```
 hb summary [flags]